🎯 MCP Feedback Collector

 repomix

-Repomix packages your codebase into AI-friendly formats for seamless integration.
+Repomix packages your codebase into AI-friendly formats for easy integration.

 Mastra

-Mastra is a TypeScript framework for building AI agents and assistants.
+Mastra is a framework for building AI-powered applications and agents.